ToshioCP/Gtk4-tutorial/src/sec29.src.md

 ## GtkSelectionModel

-GtkSelectionModel is an interface to support for selections.
+GtkSelectionModel is an interface to support for selection.
-Thanks to this model, user can select items by clicking on them.
+Thanks to this model, a user can select items by clicking on them.
 It is implemented by GtkMultiSelection, GtkNoSelection and GtkSingleSelection objects.
 These three objects are usually enough to build an application.
 They are created with another GListModel.